teiid/teiid-operator/README.md

 ```bash
 make deploy
 ```
-This will push the image to your [Docker Hub](https://hub.docker.com/) account, then from there it will deploy into the available OpenShift instance. if you do not have Docker Hub account create one.
+This will push the image to the regestry.
+By default it will be your [Docker Hub](https://hub.docker.com/) account, then from there it will deploy into the available OpenShift instance.

 NOTE: This is not going to use the OperatorHub, you are installing directly into the Namespace that you are connected to on the OpenShift.
 For OperatorHub see below.